varnish/Varnish-Book/varnish_book.rst

    - quick fix for unstable backends, and
    - HTTP router.

+   At the moment of writting this book, Varnish Plus is supporting the following Linux distributions:

+   - RedHat Enterprise Linux 5
+   - RedHat Enterprise Linux 6
+   - Ubuntu Linux 12.04 LTS (precise)
+   - Ubuntu Linux 14.04 LTS (trusty)
+   - Debian Linux 7 (wheezy)

+   Varnish Cache Plus is supported on 64-bit systems.

 Varnish Software
 ----------------

 Varnish timeline:

 - 2005: Ideas!
 Verdens Gang (www.vg.no, Norway's biggest newspaper) were looking for alternative cache solutions.
 - 2006: Work began.
   Redpill Linpro was in charge of project management, infrastructure and supporting development.
   Poul-Henning Kamp did the majority of the actual development.
 - 2006: Varnish 1.0 released
 - 2008: Varnish 2.0 released
 - 2009: The first Varnish User Group Meeting is held in London.
   Roughly a dozen people participate from all around the world.
 - 2010: Varnish Software is born as a spin-off to Redpill Linpro AS.
 - 2011: Varnish 3.0 released
 - 2012: The fifth Varnish User Group Meeting is held in Paris.
   Roughly 70 people participate on the User-day and around 30 on the developer-day!

 .. container:: handout